King George Sound: History

 Albany Port is located on the north shore of Princess Royal Harbour adjacent to the city of Albany.
 The port was first established in 1826 and has been expanded regularly since.
 The port now has five berths able to cater to panamax class vessels.
 The port typically caters for loading of about 120 vessels per annum.

 In 1914, King George Sound was the last Australian anchorage for the fleet taking the first Australian and New Zealand soldiers, later to become known as Anzacs, to Egypt.
 A memorial to the Anzacs of the Desert Mounted Corps has been established on top of Mount Clarence.
 Albany was where the first commemorative dawn service was held on Anzac Day, 25 April 1923.
 The contribution of Mustafa Kemal Atatürk, president of Turkey from 1923 until 1938 is recognised by naming the entrance into Princess Royal Harbour as Atatürk Entrance.

 There is evidence that shore-based bay whaling was carried out in Barker Bay, by James Daniels, as early as 1849.
 Whaling ships from Hobart also visited the area in the 2nd half of the 19th century.
 The Cheyne Beach Whaling Company began operating out of Frenchman Bay, located within the sound, in 1952 with a small quota of 50 humpback whales that was eventually increased to 175.
 At the peak of the whaling activity in the sound the company was taking between 900 and 1100 sperm and humpback whales in a year.
 Humpback whaling was banned in 1963 which in turn decreased the viability of the operation.

 In 1978 the Cheynes Beach Whaling Company closed down after increasing environmental lobby group pressure.
 It was Australia's last coastal whaling company.

 Installation of a shark barrier was commenced and completed in March 2016 at Middleton Beach at the north western end of the sound.

-The sound was dual named by the City of Albany and Landgate.
+The sound was renamed to the dual name by the City of Albany and Landgate.